Andrew-Jones657/andrew-jones657.github.io/Site_Selection.md

 <h3> Discussion and Some Final Thoughts </h3> <br>

-<p>  The project is now concluded having selected an optimal site for a fire station improvement.
-It is important to note that the results of this study were parameter sensitive.
-If "good" fire service were considered ten minutes instead of eight, then a different candidate fire station may have been ideal.
-Additionally, limiting whether a fire station could be improved or expanding the number of fire stations for improvement would also create different results.   </p> <br>
+<p>  The project is now concluded, having selected an optimal site for a fire station improvement.
+It is important to note that the results of this study were sensitive to parameters.
+If "good" fire service were considered to be ten minutes instead of eight, a different candidate fire station may have been deemed ideal.
+Additionally, limitations on whether a fire station could be improved or expansions in the number of fire stations for improvement would also yield different results.  </p> <br>

-<p> The original idea for this project stemmed from an urban GIS applications course from my time at Western Kentucky University.
-It was simpler, as it did not involve using soft constraints or opportunities (i.e. weighing spatial layers numerically) or location-allocation analysis to potentially improve a fire station.
-It also involved fewer types of spatial data to find a suitable site.
-At some point, I may redo this project with further advanced geospatial techniques and more detailed datasets.  </p>
+<p> The original idea for this project stemmed from an urban GIS applications course taken at Western Kentucky University.
+The project was simpler, as it did not involve the use of soft constraints or opportunities (i.e., weighing spatial layers numerically) or location-allocation analysis to potentially improve a fire station.
+Fewer types of spatial data were involved in finding a suitable site.
+At some point, this project may be redone using more advanced geospatial techniques and more detailed datasets.  </p> <br>

-<p> In the future, I may add further mapping enhancements to this project. </p> <br>

 <h3> List of Figures and Tables </h3> <br>
 <p> Figure 1.
 A Visualization of the Spatial Data used in the Site Selection Process  </p>